 It is also important to not alienate the listener right away.
 Don’t start with something too annoying or too angry.
 Accents also don’t make a character.
 Popping on a British accent isn’t all there is to playing a posh character.
 Use all the tools you have at your disposal.
 Remember that crying and yelling isn’t all there is to acting, there is a lot in between.

-Similar, I wouldn’t recommend a monotone character as your starting spot either, since that gives me as a listener very little to go off when it comes to your acting abilities.
+Similarly, I wouldn’t recommend a monotone character as your starting spot either, since that gives me as a listener very little to go off when it comes to your acting abilities.
 Don’t put anything on your demo that you can’t sustain in a session either.
 If you can’t perform in a video game session for two to three hours doing that voice, or specific accent, it’s not good to advertise it in your reel.

 Make Characters, Not Caricatures

-The last, most important advice I can give for making your demo reel stand out is that you want to make characters, not caricatures.
+The last, and most important advice I can give for making your demo reel stand out is that you want to make characters, not caricatures.

 Your spots should seemingly ‘live,’ both before and after their small time in your demo.
 They should seem like they are plucked from a scene and placed into the reel.

 Think about them as characters, not just lines on a page or stereotypes.
 What were they doing before?
 Where will they go?
 What is their goal?
 And most importantly, who are they?
-Knowing your character makes all the difference in an audition and in a project, and it’s not different in a demo reel.
+Knowing your character makes all the difference in an audition and in a project, and it’s no different in a demo reel.
 Don’t phone it in.
 When I hear a reel that feels like real characters that were plucked from a real product, that’s someone I want to work with because I know they can do their job in the booth by bringing to life the complex characters I hand them.

+Listen to how well Heather Nicols pulls you into her princess character, without overdoing it.
 This doesn’t mean you can’t have emotional spots or cartoony spots in your reel.
 I encourage you to show me all the ways you can stretch yourself as a talent.
 But if you have only 10-15 seconds of my time, you want to make those count.
 And what I want to see is you.